sheaves/sheaves.github.io/distributive/Wong-Distributive.md

 [Distributive Laws](https://golem.ph.utexas.edu/category/2017/02/distributive_laws.html)

-The Kan Extension Seminar II continues and this week, we discuss Jon Beck's ``Distributive Laws'', which was published in 1969 in the proceedings of the [Seminar on Triples and Categorical Homology Theory, LNM vol 80](http://www.tac.mta.ca/tac/reprints/articles/18/tr18abs.html).
-In [the previous Kan II post](https://golem.ph.utexas.edu/category/2017/02/the_category_theoretic_underst.html), Evangelia described the relationship between Lawvere theories and finitary monads, along with two ways of combining them (the sum and tensor) that are very natural for Lawvere theories but less so for monads.
+The [Kan Extension Seminar II](http://www.math.jhu.edu/~eriehl/kanII/) continues and this week, we discuss Jon Beck's "Distributive Laws", which was published in 1969 in the proceedings of the [Seminar on Triples and Categorical Homology Theory, LNM vol 80](http://www.tac.mta.ca/tac/reprints/articles/18/tr18abs.html).
+In [the previous Kan seminar post](https://golem.ph.utexas.edu/category/2017/02/the_category_theoretic_underst.html), Evangelia described the relationship between Lawvere theories and finitary monads, along with two ways of combining them (the sum and tensor) that are very natural for Lawvere theories but less so for monads.
 Distributive laws give us a way of *composing* monads to get another monad, and are more natural from the monad point of view.

 Beck's paper starts by defining and characterizing distributive laws.
-He then describes the category of algebras of the composite monad, and shows how it fits into a `distributive square of adjunctions' containing the categories of algebras of the original monads.
+He then describes the category of algebras of the composite monad, and shows how it fits into a "distributive square of adjunctions" containing the categories of algebras of the original monads.
 Finally, he ends off with a series of examples.

 Before we dive into the paper, I would like to thank Emily Riehl, Alexander Campbell and Brendan Fong for allowing me to be a part of this seminar, and the other participants for their wonderful virtual company.
 I would also like to thank my advisor [James Zhang](https://www.math.washington.edu/~zhang/) and his group for their insightful and encouraging comments as I was preparing for this seminar.